emacs-mirror/emacs/mps/manual/source/topic/allocation.rst

         /* p is valid */
     }

-The critical path here consists of a store and a branch (and again, branch prediction should work well since the test almost never fails).
+The critical path here consists of three loads, a store and a branch (and again, branch prediction should work well since the test almost never fails).

 .. note::